top of page

 Daily living activities

-Living with Parkinson's can be challenging when managing activities of daily living such as dressing, toileting, sleeping, and more.
-Using different supports such as adaptive devices and equipment, making modifications to how we navigate our environment and tasks, and getting support from the care team can help alleviate those challenges.
+Living with Parkinson's can be challenging when managing activities of daily living such as working, dressing, toileting, sleeping, and more.
+Utilizing support such as adaptive devices and equipment, making modifications on how to navigate the environment and complete everyday tasks, and including a care team can help alleviate those challenges.

-Adaptive devices and technology can help improve safety and increase independence, however, it is important to get guidances and training from a skilled therapist to ensure that each tool meets your specific needs and to use correctly.
+Adaptive devices and technology can help improve safety and increase independence.
+However, it is important to get guidance and training from a skilled therapist to ensure that each tool meets your specific needs and are utilized correctly.

 Equipment to Help You Get Around